raihanromzi/tatatravel-backend/docs/test-api.md

   "code": "404",
   "status": "NOT FOUND",
   "errors": "string",

-  // Atau bisa juga seperti ini kalau error lebih dari 1
+  // Atau bisa juga seperti ini kalau errorMiddleware lebih dari 1

   "errors": {
-    "id": ["must be number"],
+    "id": [
+      "must be number"
+    ],
+    "name": [
-    "name": ["must not be empty", "must be string"],
+      "must not be empty",
+      "must be string"
+    ],
     // handle nested object

+    "address.city": [
-    "address.city": ["must not be empty", "must be string"] }
+      "must not be empty",
+      "must be string"
+    ]
+  }
 }
 ```